Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ```

 ### Logout pixel

+> !
+This is an opinionated way of handling logout.

 In case there multiple domains that need to be logged out at once, you may choose to include logout pixels.
 With a logout pixel, you include an invisible iframe or image on the site which is hosted on another domain.
 The embedded element contains some logic to logout on the hosting domain.
 In this way the same domain policy for cookies and other local ways authentication data storage can be circumvented.
 ![Logout pixel flow](images/logout-pixel.png)